 I Wonder What They Felt

-Seeing the news nowadays, it can be helpful to remind myself that the predicament in wich we find ourselves is not new.
-Last year i jotted down these lines, on how the lines of solidarity and alienation have shaped modern history:
+Watching the news nowadays, it can be helpful to remind ourselves that the predicament in which we find ourselves is not new.
+Last year i jotted down these lines, on how the lines of solidarity and alienation have been a part of modern history:

 I wonder what they felt